-Any capital improvement planning that occurs in the future will also contribute to the goals in this hazard mitigation plan.
-This is another item which may be administered at the local level and is not necessarily overseen by the County.
-However, the County may be able to work with capital improvement planners to secure high-hazard areas for low risk uses.
+Future comprehensive and capital improvement planning that occurs will also incorporate the goals from this hazard mitigation plan.
+This is another item which may be administered at the local level through the Hall County Regional Planning Commission and Regional Planning Department.